 The fantasy: Brand new windows that don’t stick, and slash energy bills.

-The reality: An $11,000 vinyl window replacement project will recoup about 73% of your investment at resale, and if they’re Energy Star-qualified, they can save you around $300 in energy bills per year.
+The reality: A $15,000 vinyl window replacement project will return about 80% of your investment at resale, according to the “2015 Remodeling Impact Report” from the NATIONAL ASSOCIATION OF REALTORS®.
+And if they’re Energy Star-qualified, they can save you around $300 in energy bills per year.
 So, plan to live in your house about another 10 years to recoup the cost of new windows.

 The bottom-line: We get it — new windows are sturdy, pretty energy savers.
 But unless old window frames are thoroughly rotten, most windows can be repaired for a fraction of replacement costs.
 And if you spend about $1,000 to update insulation, caulking, and weather-stripping, you’ll save 10% to 20% on your energy bill.